Ben Enwonwu: Career

 After working with Murray for many years, Enwonwu was hired as a teacher at the Government College of Umuahia.
-According to Sylvester Ogbechie, author of Ben Enwonwu: The Making of an African Modernist, Murray was displeased with the university's choice to provide Enwonwu with the same salary as the other seasoned teachers.
+According to art historian Sylvester Ogbechie, author of Ben Enwonwu: The Making of an African Modernist, Murray was displeased with the university's choice to provide Enwonwu with the same salary as the other seasoned teachers.
 This created a rift between both men.
 Eventually Murray left Government College and Enwonwu replaced him as art teacher.
 He continued his work as an art teacher in other various schools, including mission school in Calabar Province (1940–41), and Edo College, Benin City (1941–43).
 He was art adviser to the Nigerian government from 1948.

 During the years following 1950, he toured and lectured in the United States, and executed many commissions as a freelance artist.
 In 1951, he met with the founding members of the Lagos auxiliary to the Anti Slavery and Aborigines Right Society, which was at that time headed by Candido Da Rocha, and had James Johnson, Samuel Pearse, and Sapara Williams as members. and became their official art illustrator.
 From 1949 to 1954, Enwonwu held many art exhibitions within London, Lagos, Milan, New York City, Washington D.C., and Boston.
 In the course of her 1956 visit to Nigeria, Queen Elizabeth II commissioned and sat for a portrait sculpture by Enwonwu.
 At the Royal Society of British Artists exhibition in London of 1957, he unveiled the bronze sculpture.

 In 1959, Enwonwu was appointed Supervisor in the Information Service Department office in Nigeria.
 He was a fellow of Lagos University (1966–68), cultural advisor to the Nigeria government (1968–71), and visiting artist at the Institute of African Studies at Howard University, Washington, DC, in 1971.
 He was appointed the first professor of Fine Arts at the University of Ife, Ile-Ife, from 1971 to 1975.
 He was also art consultant to the International Secretariat, Second World Black and African Festival of Arts and Culture (FESTAC) in Lagos of 1977.
 The President of Nigeria, Shehu Shagari, presented a small sculpture of Enwonwu's Anywanu, a representation of the Igbo earth goddess Ani, to Elizabeth II and Prince Philip, Duke of Edinburgh, on the occasion of his state visit to the United Kingdom in 1981.

-Enwonwu executed portraits of Nigerians as private commissions, and illustrated Amos Tutuola's 1958 novel The Brave African Huntress.
+Enwonwu executed portraits of Nigerians as private commissions and illustrated Amos Tutuola's 1958 novel The Brave African Huntress.
 He maintained a studio in London and was a Fellow of the Royal Anthropological Institute, London.